arpitgupta2712/claygrounds-webapp/README.md

-# ClayGrounds - Sports Facility Booking Management System
+# ClayGrounds - Sports Location Booking Management System

 ## Overview
-ClayGrounds is a comprehensive booking management system designed for sports facilities and recreational venues.
-The application helps facility managers track, organize, and analyze bookings across different locations, sports types, time periods, and booking sources.
-With an intuitive dashboard and versatile data visualization options, ClayGrounds simplifies the management of complex booking data.
+ClayGrounds is a comprehensive booking management system designed for sports locations and recreational venues.
+The application helps location managers track, organize, and analyze bookings across different locations, sports types, time periods, and booking sources.
+With an intuitive dashboard and versatile data visualization options, ClayGrounds simplifies the management of complex booking data with support for financial year-based reporting.

 ## Key Features